latchk3y/zb/README.md

 ### INSTALLATION

-In order to be able to build the executable, [you must have zig installed.](https://ziglang.org/download/).
+In order to be able to build the executable, [you must have Zig installed](https://ziglang.org/download/).

 1. Clone this repository and move into the directory:
 ```bash